 1. Insulate The RV

-One of the most important things you can do to keep your RV warm in winter is to make sure it is well insulated.
+One of the most important things you can do to keep your RV warm in winter is to ensure it is well insulated.

 This will help to keep the heat in and the cold out.

 Insulating an RV for winter living can be challenging.
-Still, it’s well worth considering the amount of money you’ll save on heating costs.
+Still, it’s well worth considering how much you’ll save on heating costs.

 Here are a few tips to get you started: